aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 ##### FRAMEWORKS AND DRIVERS

-The outermost layer of the model is generally composed of frameworks and tools such as the DB.
+The outermost layer of the model is generally composed of FWs and tools such as the DB.
 It includes little glue code to communicate to the next level inward.

 This layer is where all the details go: the web, the DB.
 We keep these things at the outermost position where they can do little harm.